aarnav9/py-c/README.md

 ### Functionality

-Currently only supports types int, float, char, string with operations +, -, *, /, <, <=, ==, >=, >, if, else.
+Currently only supports types int, float, char, string, list, with operations +, -, *, /, <, <=, ==, >=, >, if, else, append.
 This means any functions running these will work including recursive calls and powerful nested functions.

 ### Examples
 ```Python